 - At least 55 churches have been transformed into mosques.

 - About 50 other churches and monasteries have turned into warehouses, barns, inns, museums, cinemas, and public toilets, or have been demolished.

 - The cemeteries of at least 25 villages have been desecrated and ruined.

-- Uncountable icons, church vessels and all kinds of archaeological treasures are being stolen and sent abroad.
+- Innumerable icons, church vessels and all kinds of archaeological treasures are being stolen and sent abroad.

-- Illegal excavations and flagrant exploitation of antiquities is going on.
+- Illegal excavations and flagrant exploitation of antiquities is happening.

-- The Greek place names have been arbitrarily turned into Turkish names.
+- Greek place names have been turned into Turkish names.

 78 UN Security Council resolutions and 13 General Assembly resolutions on Cyprus between 1974 and 1999 are being blatantly ignored by Turkey.